TheTeaCat/CameraThing/camera-thing/FIRMWARE.md

 ### Hardware Config

 There are a number of identifiers that need to be defined to describe the pinout used by your CameraThing.
+Configuring these incorrectly can lead to the LED signalling hardware or network failures, detailed in `README.md`.

 #### `camera.cpp`